lammps/lammps/doc/src/fix_deform.rst

          Modifies the behavior of the *volume* option to try and balance pressures *max/rate* value = *rate*
-         rate = maximum strain rate for pressure control
+         rate = maximum strain rate for pressure control *normalize/pressure* value = *yes* or *no*
+         Modifies pressure controls such that the deviation in pressure is normalized by the target pressure

 Examples
 """"""""